(NewsNation) – Americans have fallen in love with working from home and want to make it permanent.

 Nearly two-thirds of the nation’s population wants the government to require companies to implement a work-from-home policy, according to a NewsNation/Decision Desk headquarters poll released Thursday.
 Even more respondents would like to see employers offer the option of working from home to protect them from soaring gas prices.

 This comes at a key moment for national wallets and jobs.
-Americans see no relief in gas prices; according to a NewsNation poll, they expect them to become even more expensive in six months.
+Americans see no relief in gas prices for the foreseeable future; according to a NewsNation poll, they expect them to become even more expensive in six months.

 At the same time, employers Goldman Sachs in Telsa opposed the work-from-home culture.